Whatsapp Icon

 Management of Treatment Side Effects

 Some side effects from treatment may persist or emerge after treatment has concluded.
 This can include fatigue, fertility issues, or heart and lung problems.
-Its important for patients to communicate any ongoing or new health issues with their doctor, who can recommend management strategies or treatments.
+Patients need to communicate any ongoing or new health issues with their doctor, who can recommend management strategies or treatments.

 Lifestyle Adjustments